KQM-git/TCL/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/transcripts/cursed-blade-reduction-mechanic)

 **Finding:**
 The cursed blade you use in the kazuha story quest says the wielder deals 50% less dmg.
-This effect is additive with dmg bonus, and does not effect transformative damage.
+This effect is additive with dmg bonus, and does not affect transformative damage.

 **Evidence:**
 Kazuha a1 deals 2079 dmg, and swirl does 2020 dmg.